thepeacockproject/LocalGhost/Readme.md

 | gm.hitmanstat.us  | EU |
 | gm.notex.app | Western US |

 If you don't want to use a public server, you or your opponent will have to host one.
-Install NodeJS and follow [Server:Set-up](#set-up) to start the server.
+Install NodeJS and follow [Server hosters](#server-hosters) to start the server.
 You'll have to port-forward port 80 for other players to be able to connect.
 Other players can then enter [your IP address](https://ident.me/) in the patcher to connect to your server.

 It should be obvious, but two players have to be connected to the same server to play a match together.

 Happy ghosting!

+# Server hosters

+To run a server, NodeJS version 12 or higher is needed.

+First, you have to install all dependencies by running `npm install`.
+This is only needed once (or after some updates).
+You can now start the server by running `node serb.js` or `npm start`.
+It is possible to run the server on a different port than port 80 by setting the `PORT` environment variable.

+### Custom tiles
+In the menudata folder, there are two json files, `serverTile.template.json` and `featuredContracts.template.json`.
+These can be copied to `serverTile.json` and `featuredContracts.json` respectively and edited to suit your needs.

+`serverTile.json` controls the 'Current Server' livetile in the menu, and `featuredContracts.json` is a list of contractIds for contracts you want to display in the menu.
+Note that any contract you list here must have its contract data saved in the contractdata folder.

 # Developers